 Medical Costs for a Serious Motorcycle Accident

-According to a 2002 multi-source study by the National Highway Traffic Safety Administration (NHTSA), the average cost of a motorcycle accident in medical bills alone is $10,564.
+According to the National Highway Traffic Safety Administration (NHTSA), the average cost of a motorcycle accident in medical bills alone in the early 2000's was $10,564.
 That amount includes accidents where the rider was wearing a helmet; non-helmet expenses cost $12,291 on average.